liferay-design/liferay.design/src/markdown/lexicon/core-components/charts/chart-pie.md

 order: 3
 ---

-<div class="page-description">A Pie chart divides data by numerical proportions of a total value (always 100%).</div>
+A Pie chart divides data by numerical proportions of a total value (always 100%).

 ![Pie chart with 4 different elements](/images/lexicon/ChartPie.png)